Progressive and Rushed Dyck Paths

 \section{Introduction}

 Dyck paths---sequences of up and down steps starting and ending at~$0$ and staying at nonnegative height---are probably the most famous family of lattice paths, one of the many combinatorial classes enumerated by the Catalan numbers (OEIS entry \oeis{A000108}).
 The aim of this article is to study two families of Dyck paths defined in the OEIS entry \oeis{A287709} and studied by Asinowski in relation to certain rectangulation models \cite{asinowski}.
-We paraphrase their definitions below and illustrate them in Figure~\ref{fig:defs}.
-Throughout the paper, we call \emph{height} of the path~$P$ and denote by~$h(P)$ the maximum height visited by~$P$.
+We define these paths below and illustrate them in Figure~\ref{fig:defs}.
+Throughout the paper, we call \emph{height} of the path~$P$, and we denote by~$h(P)$, the maximum height visited by~$P$.

-\begin{definition} Let $P$ be a Dyck path of height~$h$.
-We say that $P$ is \emph{progressive} if, for $i = 2,\dotsc,h$, it visits the height~$i-1$ at least twice before the first visit at height~$i$.
-We say that $P$ is \emph{rushed} if it starts with~$h$ up steps and then never again visits the height~$h$. \end{definition}
+\begin{definition} Let~$P$ be a Dyck path of height~$h$.
+We say that~$P$ is \emph{progressive} if, for~$i = 2,\dotsc,h$, it visits the height~$i-1$ at least twice before the first visit at height~$i$.
+We say that~$P$ is \emph{rushed} if it starts with~$h$ up steps and then never again visits the height~$h$. \end{definition}

 A rushed path can be described as a run of up steps followed by a right-to-left \emph{culminating path}, as defined by Bousquet-Mélou and Ponty \cite{mbm-ponty} (a culminating path is a path that visits only nonnegative heights and visits its final height only once).
 This means that the enumeration of rushed paths of a given height is easily derived from that of culminating paths.
 The addition of a run of up steps can seem like a trivial difference; however, when considering paths irrespective of height, it makes a significant difference in the asymptotic enumeration.